Jayshah6699/datascience-mashup/Amazon Reviews Sentiment Analysis using Linear Classifiers/README.md

 1. *Note on software: For this project, you will need the **NumPy** numerical toolbox, and the **matplotlib** plotting toolbox.*

 2. Clone/download the repo and unzip into a working directory.
-The *Automatic Sentiment Analysis from Reviews using Linear Classifiers* folder contains the following:
+The *Amazon Reviews Sentiment Analysis using Linear Classifiers* folder contains the following:
   * *dataset* folder which contains various data files in .tsv format
   * **project1.py** contains various useful functions and function templates that I used to implement the learning algorithms.
   * **main.py** is a script skeleton where these functions are called ran my experiments.